INTRODUCTION AND SCOPE

 Glen Grant is located in the United Kingdom; it carries out its own manufacturing and distillation activity in Rothes, Aberlour (Scotland) and its commercial business at the Shard, level 27, London.

-This tax strategy applies to Glen Grant Limited in accordance with of Paragraph 16(4) of Schedule 19 to the Finance Act 2016, and this document aims to describe the main aspects of the tax strategy, which is applied consistently to all companies within Gruppo Campari, including Glen Grant.
+This tax strategy applies to Glen Grant Limited in accordance with of Paragraph 16(4) of Schedule 19 to the Finance Act 2016, and this document aims to describe the main aspects of the tax strategy, which is applied consistently to all companies within Campari Group, including Glen Grant.
 It applies from the date of publication until superseded.

 APPROACH TO TAX RISK MANAGEMENT